 5. This is not a drill

-Diligence and subtlety are both important skills to possess when you're a mystery shopper.
+Diligence and subtlety are both important skills to possess when you’re a mystery shopper.
 Remember: This is indeed a job, and you are not just shopping for fun.
 You must take your work seriously to earn that paycheck, as with any job.
-Details are crucial, so be sure to carry a notebook with you so you can keep track of all the specifics.
+Details are crucial, so be sure to carry a notebook or smartphone with you so you can keep track of all the specifics.
 The trick with this is to not look too suspicious or your cover will be blown.
-Keep it low key as if you're making to-do list or writing a letter.
+Keep it low key as if you’re making to-do list or texting a friend.

-Mystery shopping is flexible - you can leave your day job during lunch and make some extra cash by picking up a gig.
+Mystery shopping is flexible — you can leave your day job during lunch and make some extra cash by picking up a gig.
 Or pick up a job on your way home from work.
-Just like that, you'll be hooked!
+Just like that, you’ll be hooked!
 Overall, this is the perfect gig for an optimistic person who has some extra time on their hands.
-It's also beneficial for someone who has the desire to do something different and explore local businesses in his or her city.
+It’s also beneficial for someone who has the desire to do something different and explore local businesses in their community.